ldail/directme-Capstone/README.md

 	1. Landing Page --> // *User greeted with an onboarding experience for their first time*
 		1. goBack --> // *Landing-specific utility function to see the last message*
 		1. goForward --> // *Landing-specific utility function to see the next message*
-		1. LandingPage2 --> // *This houses the bulk of the landing page onboarding experience*
+		1. LandingPage --> // *This houses the bulk of the landing page onboarding experience*
 		1. Message --> // *The message that appears on the screen*
 	1. Primary App --> // *This houses all of the main application*
 		1. Header